1931 World Series: Game 6

 The Athletics broke a scoreless tie with four runs in the fifth, Grove winning his second game of the series with a five-hitter, tying the series.
-After an error and walk off of Paul Derringer, Dib Williams's RBI single scored the game's first run.
+After an error and walk off Paul Derringer, Dib Williams's RBI single scored the game's first run.
 Two two-out walks loaded the bases and scored another run.
 Mickey Cochrane's RBI single scored a run, then a walk to Al Simmons scored another.
 St. Louis scored their only run in the sixth when Jake Flowers doubled and scored on Frankie Frisch's single.
-The A's added to their lead in the seventh off of Jim Lindsey.
+The A's added to their lead in the seventh off Jim Lindsey.
 Max Bishop hit a leadoff single, moved to second on a bunt groundout, and scored on Al Simmons's single.
 After a single and hit-by-pitch loaded the bases, a walk to Jimmy Dykes scored a run and an error scored two more.